martin-kufner/quote-sql/README.md

 # QuoteSql - Tool to build and run SQL queries easier
 I've built this library as an addition to ActiveRecord and Arel, however you can use it with any sql database and plain Ruby.
+However currently it is just used with PostgreSQL.

 Creating SQL queries and proper quoting becomes complicated especially when you need advanced queries.